KubaM381/WebBuilder/js/README.md

 at the end (Supabase) — their actual load order is resolved by the browser via ES `import` statements, not by `document.write()` order.

+> **Structure refactor in progress.** This project is being split into
+> smaller, single-responsibility files in phases — see
+> `docs/STRUCTURE_PLAN.md` for the target end-state and current phase
+> status, and `docs/AI_REFACTOR_GUIDE.md` for the rules to follow when
+> continuing it.
+This file always reflects the current (not the target)
+> state.

 ## Folder structure

 ```text